-According to the Higher Education Ordinance, chapter 10, section 1, disciplinary measures may be invoked against students who
+According to the Higher Education Ordinance, chapter 10, § 1, disciplinary measures may be invoked against students at first and second cycle who

-- 1. use prohibited aids or other methods to attempt to deceive during examinations or other forms od assessment of study performance - 2. disrupt or obstruct teaching, tests or other activities within the framework of courses and study programmes at the higher education institution - 3. disrupt activities in the library of the higher education institution or other separate establishments at the institution, or

-4. subject another student or member of the staff of the higher education institution to harassment or sexual harassment of the kind laid down in Section 4 of Chaper 1 of the Discrimination Act.
+- 1. use prohibited aids or other methods to attempt to deceive during examinations or other forms or assessment of study performance - 2. disrupt or obstruct teaching, tests or other activities within the framework of courses and study programmes at the higher education institution - 3. disrupt activities in the library of the higher education institution or other separate establishments at the institution, or - 4. subject another student or member of the staff of the higher education institution to harassment or sexual harassment of the kind laid down in § 4 of Chapter 1 of the Discrimination Act.